adam3smith/web-scraping/README.md

 Originally created for a workshop at the University of Cincinnati, July 24, 2018.

-Updated for a workshop at Syracuse University, October 3, 2019
+* Updated for a workshop at Syracuse University, October 3, 2019
+* Updated for Introduction to Data Science, Syracuse University, May 2021

 Licensed under a Creative Commons Attribution-Share alike  ([CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license. ![CC-BY-SA](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)